overtrack-gg/overtrack-web-2/README.md

 The local flask app does not run with the discord bot or subscribe pages active, and mocks login so that you are always logged in as a dummy user.

 `overtrack_web/flask_app.py` is the flask app used for hosting the actual site, and requires access to overtrack's AWS resources to run.

+### Using an IDE

+Once packages are installed with poetry, you can set your IDE to use the poetry created virtualenvironment.
+Use `poetry show -v` to get the virtualenvironment path.

+Use the environment variables from [commands](#commands) (i.e. FLASK_APP and FLASK_DEBUG) and if required set the interpreter to be the `python` executable in the virtualenvironment created by poetry.
+In PyCharm, set the module to `flask` with the parameters `run`, in other IDE's you may just need to set the command to `flask run`.

 ## Structure